fclaerho/urest/README.md

   * Method `select(limit[=100], offset[=0], fields, **kwargs)`:
     1. Returns an iterable object that will be encoded as the response body.
     2. The parameters `limit` and `offset` allow to control pagination.
-    3. `fields` allow to select a subset of result columns.
+    3. `fields` allow to select a subset of resulting fields.
+    4. `kwargs` allow to select a subset of resulting rows.
-    4. Raisable exceptions:
+    5. Raisable exceptions:
        * `NotImplementedError` if the method or a part of it is not implemented
        * `MethodNotAllowed` if the method is not allowed
        * `ValidationError` on an invalid input